-These bonds are also known as bearer bond.
+These bonds are also known as bearer bonds.
 This name is derived from the fact that anyone who presents the coupon to the issuer is entitled to the interest payment whether or not the person is the owner of the bond.
 This feature of the coupon bond could lead to tax evasionsTax EvasionsTax Evasion is an illegal act in which the taxpayers deliberately misreport their financial affairs to reduce or evade the actual tax liability.
 This includes using multiple financial ledgers, hiding or representing lesser income, gains, or profits than actually earned, overstating deductions, & failing to file returns. and frauds.

-Some coupon bonds are known as ‘zero coupon bonds’.
-These are bonds that do not make cash payments of interests through the duration of the bond but are instead issued as discounts to the maturity value of the bonds.
-The specific discount value is calculated to provide a certain rate of return at maturity when the bond is set to be redeemed for their full face value.
+Some coupon bonds are known as ‘zero-coupon bondsZero-coupon BondsIn contrast to a typical coupon-bearing bond, a zero-coupon bond (also known as a Pure Discount Bond or Accrual Bond) is a bond that is issued at a discount to its par value and does not pay periodic interest.
+In other words, the annual implied interest payment is included into the face value of the bond, which is paid at maturity.
+As a result, this bond has only one return: the payment of the nominal value at maturity..’
+These are bonds that do not make cash payments of interest through the duration of the bond but are instead issued as discounts to the maturity value of the bonds.
+The specific discount value is calculated to provide a certain rate of return at maturity when the bond is set to be redeemed for its full face value.

 Who should Invest in Coupon Bonds?

 These bonds are not a good option for someone looking for a steady flow of income.
 However, they are ideal for families who are looking into systematic investment plansSystematic Investment PlansA Systematic Investment Plan (SIP) is an instrument that aids in making regular investments.
 It is more pronounced in the equity mutual fund schemes..
-If you want a vacation home after your retirement, coupon bond is a good option.
+If you want a vacation home after your retirement, a coupon bond is a good option.
 Bearer bonds are also a good way of passing on wealth to your heir.
 A coupon bond is a good way of increasing your income over a period of time.

 Coupon bonds are subjected to taxation in the US.
 Hence they can be held in a tax-deferred retirement account in order to save investors on paying taxes on the future income.
 On top of this, if the US government entity—state or local issues a coupon bond, it is exempted from all taxesExempted From All TaxesTax-exempt refers to excluding an individual's or corporation's income, property or transaction from the tax liability imposed by the federal, local or state government.
 These exemptions either allow total relief from the taxes or provide reduced rates or charge tax on some items only..